-How CVS Health’s Performance-Based Pharmacy Network Demonstrates its Competitive Strategy
+How Trends in Vertical Integration in Healthcare combined with CVS Health’s Performance-Based Pharmacy Network Demonstrates its Competitive Strategy

 In March 2018, CVS Health has introduced a ‘performance based pharmacy network,’ comprised of 30,000 CVS and Walgreens and approximately 10,000 other retail pharmacies nationwide.
 Mirroring the value-based model to incentivize pharmacies to help patients adhere to prescription regimens, the new network has the potential to control costs and improve the quality of care through increased access and convenience.
 In addition to addressing some of healthcare’s most pressing challenges, CVS Heath’s activities highlight how vertical integration is securing its market position and demonstrates how this strategy could be threatening to payers.